Sheldonwl/spectro-guides/palette/palette-maas-baremetal-vmo.md

 | Hardware virtualization enabled | ✅ | VT-x/AMD-V in BIOS |
 | br0 bridge on data bond | ✅ | For VM VLAN bridging |

 > **⚠️ Live Migration Requires RWX Storage:** VM live migration **only works with RWX (ReadWriteMany) PersistentVolumes**.
 RWO volumes will NOT allow live migration.
-Portworx with `sharedv4: true` or similar RWX-capable storage is required.
+Use RWX-capable storage such as Portworx (with `sharedv4: true`), Longhorn, or Rook-Ceph.

 ### Reference Profiles